 Ever wished you were in a relationship so you could write love notes to your significant other?
-Good news!
-You don’t have to be 😉 You can just scribble your little dreamy ramblings in a journal to your future husband.
+Well, you don’t have to be 😉

 I’m one of those list-obsessed people who lives on sticky notes and scrap paper.
-Writing lists is a great way to remember things, and that’s exactly what the ones in my husband journal are for.
+Writing lists is a great way to remember things, so I include plenty of them in this journal. 😉

-I write down ideas of places I’d like to go, things I’d like to do with him, cute names I’ve discovered, and a few other things.
+I write down ideas of places I’d like to go, things I’d like to do with him, meaningful names I’ve discovered, and a few other things.